 - 1. Sunglasses in the building except with a doctor's prescription - 2.
-See-through, skintight, spandex, jeggings or leggings (may be worn if shirt is no more than two inches above the knee), yoga pants, and/or revealing clothing - 3.
+See-through, skintight and/or revealing clothing, yoga pants, or spandex.
+Jeggings or leggings may be worn if shirt is no more than two inches above the knee. - 3.
 Open or chain belts, belt buckles not buckled, electronic belts or buckles, or cap "fish hooks" - 4.
 Unfastened overalls - 5.
 Pants/slacks with the appearance of sagging - 6.
 Hats, caps, headgear, and any other head cover in the buildings on campus - 7.
 Curlers, picks, combs, or chop sticks - 8.
 Bandannas or sashes anywhere as a part of dress - 9.
-Clothing with holes more than two inches above the knee - 10.
+Clothing with holes more than two inches above the knee and/or with skin showing. - 10.
 House shoes/slippers are inappropriate unless approved by the school administration. - 11.
 Clothing depicting unacceptable and/or inappropriate decals, slogans, or pictures; profanity; language containing or referring to suggestive or immoral behavior; gang activity; alcohol, drugs, or tobacco - 12.
 Any clothing and/or headgear which directly or by innuendo disrespects (or is perceived to disrespect) a student's race, color, religion, gender, national origin, or disability and/or creates, supports, or promotes a hostile learning environment contrary to the anti-harassment policies of the Board of Education (including negative feelings, disharmony, racial or religious discord, intimidation, embarrassment and/or fear) - 13.
 Trench coats or Matrix coats, pajamas, blankets or stuffed animals shall not be worn at school or brought to school